I want to travel abroad for treatment in a private clinic

 Family reasons: because the patient has loved ones abroad and wants to be with them for treatment

 This type of travel is commonly known as Medical Tourism.
 It simply means travelling overseas for treatment in a private medical facility.
-It’s worth pointing out that EMS Ambulance’s Medical Tourism service is focused specifically on travel for medical care – cancer treatments, heart operations, critical surgery and so on.
+It’s worth pointing out that EMS Air Ambulance & Medical Repatriation’s Medical Tourism service is focused specifically on travel for medical care – cancer treatments, heart operations, critical surgery and so on.

 I’m interested in having treatment abroad: what should I do?